If you are a limited company contractor, you will need to hire a specialist accountant to handle your affairs.

 Year End Accounts

 They should also be able to advise you if you’re better off switching to the Flat Rate VAT Scheme.
+Most contractors can no longer benefit from this scheme following the introduction of ‘limited cost trader’ rules in 2017.

 Your accountant can prepare dividend paperwork for you – specifically a template for board meeting minutes during which the dividend declaration was made, together with dividend vouchers for each shareholder.